VinceNear/ITS/content/post/MakeAWepage.md

 ## Step 2.
-Creating s repository/Choose a starter theme.
+Creating a repository/Choose a starter theme.
 ---
 With all of our registartions done we can go to Github and open a repo.
 Since we will be using a framework to do this.
 We can open a repo with anythin that will be pushed to Netlify.
 So for this guide we will be starting from a start theme from some starter frameworks.
 I will be using Gatsby.js since it is in javascript and will will incorporate into most of my other programming tutorials I will write.